tpolyak/Sharp-Architecture/Artefacts/Documentation/source/general/architecture.rst

 occur in the *Tasks Layer*.
 The resulting viewModel or DTO would be sent down to the *Presentation Layer*

+Starting with version 4 Sharp Architecture does not contains support for Tasks.
+Use `MediatR <https://github.com/jbogard/MediatR>`_ or similiar library instead.

 Additional occupants
 ^^^^^^^^^^^^^^^^^^^^